Meet the Leadership Team

 Criminal conviction data:

-We may also need to process information about you relating to a criminal conviction.
+As we use the Disclosure Barring Service checking service to assess applicants suitability for positions of trust with us, (and because we are obliged to undertake such checks for certain roles), we fully comply with their Code of Practice and seek to treat all applicants fairly.
+A copy of the Code is available from us on request or can be obtained from the GOV.UK website.
+We may need to process information about you relating to a criminal conviction.
 If we need to process information about you which relates to a criminal offence or conviction data, we will either:

 ask for your consent; or

 process it because it is necessary for us to do so to comply with our legal and regulatory obligations; or it is necessary for us to do so due to legal proceedings, obtaining legal advice or establishing, exercising or defending our legal rights.